-FAFSA is known as Free Application for Federal Student Aid, is the free online Application for Financial ad Eligible for the College Students (Both Undergraduate & Postgraduate) in the United States of America (What is FAFSA?).
+FAFSA known as Free Application for Federal Student Aid, is the free online Application for Financial ad Eligible for College Students (Both Undergraduate & Postgraduate) in the United States of America (What is FAFSA?).

 FAFSA is used by aid providers to determine the amount of the student’s Expected Family Contribution (EFC), which is the amount that they expect the student’s family could contribute toward the Student’s College Education.

 EFC varies from student to student since it is based on the specific Financial situation of the student and often of the student’s parents as well.